Simran-Valecha/Microsft-engage-2022-dastaan/README.md

 7) Here begins the dastaan.

 ## <a name="features"></a>Features :
-1)Autocomplete- While searching for the movie,you are automatically suggested to fill it.
+1) Autocomplete- While searching for the movie,you are automatically suggested to fill it.
-2)Unveil movie details-The name of the movie, genre, release date,overview, poster card are fetched from the api and displayed beautifully.
+2) Unveil movie details-The name of the movie, genre, release date,overview, poster card are fetched from the api and displayed beautifully.
-3)Movie cast- Top 10 cast of the movie is showcased with their original name and the name of the character in the movie.
+3) Movie cast- Top 10 cast of the movie is showcased with their original name and the name of the character in the movie.
-4)Poster Card- You can click on 'Know More' to get to know more about your favourite cast, 5)Suggest similar movies- Display top 10 Recommended movies based on sentiments analysis 6)Reviews fetched from IMDB api are displayed on which sentiment analysis is done.
+4) Poster Card- You can click on 'Know More' to get to know more about your favourite cast,
+5) Suggest similar movies- Display top 10 Recommended movies based on sentiments analysis
+6) Reviews fetched from IMDB api are displayed on which sentiment analysis is done.

 ## <a name="technologystack"></a>Tech Stack:
-  -Python(Flask)
-  -HTML
-  -CSS
-  -JavaScript(JQuery)
-  -Bootstrap
-  -Jupyter Notebook
+* _Python(Flask)_
+* _HTML_
+* _CSS_
+* _JavaScript(JQuery)_
+* _Bootstrap_
+* _Jupyter Notebook_

 ## <a name="models"></a>Workflow: